Sufficient Control of Complex Networks: Minimum-cost Sufficient Control Problem

-Now we use the EDCP algorithm to locate the external control inputs.
-As shown in Fig. \ref{Fig.sub.edcp3}, we firstly break the green {cycle} by removing the edge ($13\rightarrow11$) and connect the {cycle} to the end node of the shortest stem.
-A yellow edge ($14\rightarrow11$) is added.
-Divide $|R| = 12$ into $M = 4$ integers as $\{3,3,3,3\}$.
+Now we use the EDCP algorithm to locate the driver nodes.
+As shown in Fig. \ref{Fig.edcp}(c), we first break the green cycle by removing the edge ($v_{13}, v_{11}$) and connect the cycle to the end node of the shortest path.
+A yellow dot-dash edge ($v_{14}, v_{11}$) is added. $T = 12$ is divided into $M = 4$ integers, yielding $Q = \{3,3,3,3\}$.

-We then proceed to assign the driver nodes to the stems until at least $|R|$ nodes are controllable.
-External control inputs are shown as five-pointed stars.
-As shown in Fig. \ref{Fig.sub.edcp4}, since the stem has the longest undivided part with a length of 5.
-We set the first node (node 1) of it as a driver node.
-Then the red stem has the longest undivided part with a length of 5.
-We set the first node (node 6) of it as a driver node.
-The next driver node should be the first node (node 11) of the green stem (plus the yellow edge).
-Now the stem has the longest undivided part, which however has a length shorter than 3, we set the first node of it (node 1) as a driver node.
-Finally, it would be the red stem, where node 6 is selected as a driver node.
+We then assign the driver nodes to the paths until at least $T$ nodes are controllable.
+External control inputs are shown as stars.
+As shown in Fig. \ref{Fig.edcp}(c), since the blue path has the longest undivided part with a length of 5.
+We set its first node ($v_1$) as a driver node and the first 3 nodes ($v_1$, $v_2$, and $v_3$) as controllable nodes, which are indicated by the color grey.
+Then the red path has the longest undivided part with a length of 5.
+We set its first node ($v_6$) as a driver node and the first 3 nodes ($v_6$, $v_7$, and $v_8$) as controllable nodes.
+The next driver node should be the first node of the green path ($v_{11}$) and the first 3 nodes ($v_{11}$, $v_{12}$, and $v_{13}$) in the green path become controllable.
+Now the blue path has the longest undivided part, which however has a length shorter than 3.
+We set its first node ($v_4$) as a driver node, and all nodes in such an undivided part become controllable.
+Finally, it would be the red path, where node $v_9$ is selected as a driver node and $v_9$ and $v_{10}$ are selected to be controlled.

-Next, we reduce the number of controllers to be $M =4$.
-As shown in Fig. \ref{Fig.sub.edcp5}, when one controller is removed, the and red stems have the same increased control cost.
-In this example, we randomly choose the red stem and release one controller from it.
-Thus the only driver node left in the red stem is the node 6.
+Next, we reduce the number of driver nodes to $M = 4$.
+As shown in Fig. \ref{Fig.edcp}(e), when one driver node is removed, the blue and red paths have the same increased control cost.
+In this example, we randomly choose the red path and release one driver node from it.
+Thus the only driver node left in the red path is $v_6$.

-Finally, we decrease the number of nodes covered by all control paths to be $|R| = 12$.
-As shown in Fig. \ref{Fig.sub.edcp6}, the longest control path is the red path with a length of 5.
-Erase the node 10 from the red path.
-At last, we obtain 4 control paths namely ($1\rightarrow2\rightarrow3$), ($4\rightarrow5$), ($6\rightarrow7\rightarrow8\rightarrow9$) and ($11\rightarrow12\rightarrow13$).
-The first node of each path is the driver node and the nodes covered by the paths are selected as controlled nodes.
+Finally, we decrease the number of nodes covered by all sub-paths to $T = 12$.
+As shown in Fig. \ref{Fig.edcp}(f), the longest path is the red path with a length of 5.
+Remove node $v_{10}$ from the controlled node set.
+At last, we obtain 4 sub-paths namely ($v_1, v_2, v_3$), ($v_4, v_5$), ($v_6, v_7, v_8, v_9$) and ($v_{11}, v_{12}. v_{13}$).
+The first node of each sub-path is the driver node and the nodes covered by the sub-paths are selected as controlled nodes.